markomanninen/gemini-tts-api/README.md

 ## Test Client HTML

-A simple HTML test client is provided in `public/test-client.html`.
+An advanced HTML test client is provided in `public/test-client.html`.
 Once the server is running, you can access this client in your browser (e.g., at `http://localhost:3000/test-client.html`) to manually interact with all API endpoints.

+### Test Client Features

+The test client includes comprehensive session management capabilities with enhanced user experience:

+- **Session Creation & Management**: Create new sessions and switch between existing ones with intuitive modal interface
+- **Enhanced Session Information Display**: View detailed session info including ID, creation date, custom name, task type, speakers, and style in an organized grid layout
+- **Integrated Session File Browser**: Browse and download all generated files (audio, transcripts, prompts) directly within the session management interface
+- **Automatic File Loading**: Session files are automatically loaded when a session is selected, providing immediate access to all generated content
+- **Real-time File Refresh**: Session files are automatically refreshed after each generation operation (transcript generation, single TTS, multi-speaker TTS, conversation TTS, and AI-driven generation)
+- **Session Persistence**: Save and load sessions with custom names, task types, speakers, and style descriptions for easy organization
+- **Session Removal**: Clean up unwanted sessions and their associated files with confirmation dialogs
+- **Direct Audio Playback**: Play generated audio files directly in the browser with built-in audio controls
+- **File Download**: Download any generated file with a single click
+- **Manual File Refresh**: Additional "Refresh Files" button for manual file list updates when needed

+The test client provides an intuitive interface for testing all API functionality without requiring external tools like Postman or curl.
+The enhanced session management system ensures that users can efficiently organize their TTS projects with automatic file synchronization and comprehensive session metadata tracking.

 ## File Structure for Sessions